marvinmarnold/flasky/README.md

     python initialize.py

-For this lab, you'll write your code either interactively in Python, or in `add_to_database.py`.
+For this lab, you'll write your code `add_to_database.py`.

 #### Exercise: Create
-Write code in `add_to_database.py` to add you and your partner to the database.
+Write code in `add_to_database.py` to add you and a teammate to the database.
 Run your code and use `print_databases.py`

 #### Exercise: Read